 It’s common practice to keep images or videos above the fold.
 They generally take up a lot of space and take longer to load, so it leaves a large white space at the top of the screen.

-Google is paying attention and they recognise that it is leading more users to bounce.
+Google is paying attention and they recognize that it is leading more users to bounce.

 The general benchmark for Google is 2.5 seconds.

-Check and analyse your LCP score using Google PageSpeed Insights.
+Check and analyze your LCP score using Google PageSpeed Insights.